Time For Us To Bhaag

 - There’s an Indian connection in 4 films with 36 Oscar nominations

 BMB is not about a claimed shot at breaking a world record.
-It is about how a ‘nobody’ with an unimaginably horrific childhood overcomes, pursues and persists to win and make India a little bit more well-known, the world over.
-It is a tale of inspiration, introspection and encouragement.
+It is about how a ‘nobody’ with an unimaginably horrific childhood, overcomes, pursues and persists to win.
+And makes India a little bit more well-known, the world over.
+A tale of inspiration, introspection and encouragement.

 It is ironic, that a Pakistani general conferred the title of ‘The Flying Sikh’ to Milkha Singh soon after a race in which he defeated Pakistan’s own Asia champion; yet here we, not so proud but quite cynical and underplaying.
 We are arguing over facts in a movie, albeit important ones.
 But in the process, we are losing sight of greater lessons that can be learnt from a glimpse into his life.

-So, instead of simply laying claim to events, people or successes, however remote, let us change.
-Let us create, let us work together in such a manner, that when we have something wonderful and new to offer, the world will take notice and itself shout out about the Indian source or contribution.
+So for starters, let’s just stop simply laying claim to events, people or successes, however remote.
+Let us change.
+Let us create, and work together, in such a manner, that when we have something wonderful and new to offer, the world will take notice and itself shout out about the Indian source or contribution.